Lokad/CashDB/Contributing.md

 In order to serve wallets, a reverse indexing of the UTXO must be implemented, mapping the script hashes back to the coins.

-The design of Terab can be adapted for this purpose.
+The design of CashDB can be adapted for this purpose.
 In particular, the reverse indexing can be made much more efficient, as both outpoints and script hashes can be re-hashed through SipHash into 64bits digest.
 Accidental collisions get resolved on the UTXO side (but remains rare, hence keeping the overhead